 Lately I’ve been on a kick using Trader Joe’s frozen beet chunks.
 I love adding beets to my smoothies and this makes it soo much easier.
 This berry beet smoothie bowl has been my freaking jam lately.
 It is so delicious and creamy and tastes so refreshing.

 Eating low sugar is BIG right now.
 When I was originally testing out this way of eating, I had no problem putting together low sugar meals, but really struggled to find low sugar snacks.
 Snack foods for me primarily looked like fruit and nut butter (which although contains natural sugar, still contains sugar) or some sort of healthy bar, which unfortunately typically contain added sugars.

 If you’re experiencing similar struggles, you might like my egg muffin snack idea!
 They are super easy to make and full of proteins and healthy fats so that they actually keep you full.
 They are also great if you have some extra veggies in the fridge that you’re not sure what to do with.
 I’ll show the recipe that I used to make them, but the veggies can vary.
 See recipe below!

 Red lentil pasta with creamy cashew cheese sauce for lunch today!
 I love this recipe because it tastes super delicious and creamy and is super easy to make.
 I used gluten free red lentil pasta as a healthy alternative to regular pasta.
-I also added some spinach, broccoli, and mushrooms to this bowl for an extra boost of veggies.
-I honestly did not portion out the amount of pasta, spinach, broccoli, and mushrooms that I used- I just kind of eye-balled it until I got the desired portions.
+I also added some spinach, and grape tomatoes to this bowl for an extra boost of veggies.
+I honestly did not portion out the amount of pasta and veggies that I used- I just kind of eye-balled it until I got the desired portions.
 I did portion out the creamy cashew cheese sauce recipe and included the details below!
+This will make about 3 servings of sauce.
 This recipe is gluten free and dairy free.